kubeedge/kubeedge/docs/modules/edge/edged.md

 ![Query Configmaps](../../images/edged/query-configmap-from-edged.png)

-*Fig 9: Query Configmaps by EdgeD*
+*Fig 10: Query Configmaps by EdgeD*

 ## Container GC

-Container garbage collector is an edged routine which wakes up every minute, collecting and removing dead containers using the specified container gc policy
+Container garbage collector is an edged routine which wakes up every minute, collecting and removing dead containers using the specified container gc policy.
 The policy for garbage collecting containers we apply takes on three variables, which can be user-defined.
 MinAge is the minimum age at which a container can be garbage collected, zero for no limit.
 MaxPerPodContainer is the max number of dead containers any single pod (UID, container name) pair is allowed to have, less than zero for no limit.
 MaxContainers is the max number of total dead containers, less than zero for no limit as well.
-Gernerally the oldest containers are removed first.
+Generally, the oldest containers are removed first.

 ## Image GC